Get Help Today. (800) 516-4357

 Methadone is a synthetic, long-acting opioid.
 With carefully controlled administration, doctors can use it to help wean patients off less controlled, illicit opioid use.
 One helpful aspect of methadone treatment is that, in being an opioid, it can help reduce a person’s cravings and withdrawal symptoms.
 At the same time, methadone has a higher potential for abuse than buprenorphine.

-Heroin Withdrawal Is the First Step
+Heroin Detox is the First Step

 While withdrawal is a key part of recovery, it isn’t enough on its own.
 The bulk of recovery work takes place in therapy.
 Whether you opt for medical detox or a different approach, you aren’t recovered just because heroin is processed out of the body.